 As the #MeToo movement continues to reverberate across industries, the message is clear that sexual harassment training should be priority for all employees, not just managers and supervisors.
 Recently, New York City and New York State strengthened their anti-harassment laws to mandate training for all employees, supervisors and managers.
 Other states and municipalities are expected to follow.

 Training is one of the pillars of a holistic approach to preventing harassment and other inappropriate conduct.
-If everyone is responsible for contributing to a respectful, safe workplace, then it follows that all employees should participate in training that provides the knowledge and skills they need to understand the interrelationship between preventing harassment, discrimination, retaliation, bias and other workplace conduct and creating a positive, inclusive work environment.
+If everyone is responsible for contributing to a respectful, safe workplace, then it follows that all employees should participate in training that provides the knowledge and skills they need to understand the interrelationship between preventing harassment, discrimination, anti-retaliation training, bias and other workplace conduct and creating a positive, inclusive work environment.
 Read On

 MANHATTAN BEACH, CA, August 7, 2018 – Traliant, an innovator in online compliance training for the modern workforce, today announced the availability of Traliant Sparks, a monthly series of bite-sized videos to increase employee awareness and spark conversations about harassment, discrimination and other critical workplace topics.